 Speak Your Mind

-Speak Your Mind partners have identified human rights as an essential area of focus for their advocacy work, and we are proud to support them in this.
+Speak Your Mind is a global citizen-led partnership with one collective purpose: progress for mental health in every nation.
+Partners have identified human rights as an essential area of focus for their advocacy work, and we are proud to support them in this.
 They have seen first-hand the lack of quality mental health services and abuses and violations people with psychosocial disabilities often face.
 By raising awareness amongst policymakers, health professionals, and services users, assessing national mental health services, and mobilising the public through online campaigning, we are working with Speak Your Mind partners to ensure that mental health services are of high quality and that service users are treated with dignity and respect.
 You can find out more here.

 QualityRights is a global initiative of the WHO to improve quality and care in mental health services and to promote rights of those with mental health conditions and disabilities.
 At United for Global Mental Health, we encourage our national and global partners to take part in this initiative, especially the e-training on mental health, human rights and recovery.
 We have supported the WHO's launching of a new Guidance on Good Practice Community Mental Health Services by facilitating discussions with CSOs, global NGOs, and WHO country and regional offices to develop informed dissemination tactics for the report and technical guidance packages to ensure better uptake.
 You can find out more here.